cloudfoundry-attic/bosh-lite/README.md

     Logged in as `admin'
     ```

-1. Add a set of route entries to your local route table to enable direct warden container access.
+1. Add a set of route entries to your local route table to enable direct warden container access every time your networking gets reset (eg. reboot or connect to a different network).
 Your sudo password may be required.

     ```
     scripts/add-route